The Maxx: Role-playing game

 An adventure for the Heroes & Heroines role-playing game was released using The Maxx characters and setting.

 Soundtrack

 An audio drama comic adaptation, MAXXimum Sound: A Comic Book Soundtrack, was made from the first three issues of the comic book and released on audio cassette in 1993.
 It was created by Stephen Romano and managed by Smiles Lewis.

 Video game

 In 2008, Chris Vick made an Atari Jaguar (1993 console) video game demo based on the Maxx for the JagCode II contest.
 Being the winner of the contest, it is available on the JagCode II website.

 Film

 On November 22, 2019, Channing Tatum and Roy Lee announced their intent to produce a film based on The Maxx.
+In January 2024, Tatum confirmed on his Instagram that production on the film was moving forward.